mintern-java/primitive/README.md

 The stable algorithm is based on [TimSort](http://en.wikipedia.org/wiki/Timsort), the sorting algorithm originally developed for use in Python.
-The implementation in this library is a shameless copy-paste-edit of the latest JDK version of Joshua Bloch's `java.util.TimSort` implementation.
+The implementation in this library is a shameless copy-paste-edit of the JDK 8 version of Joshua Bloch's `java.util.TimSort` implementation.

 The unstable algorithm is based on Java's default primitives `Arrays.sort`